This section will cover monitoring device-level metrics using SNMP. This

 or modify an object that’s already contained within your ZenPack, you

-should export the ZenPack again to update objects.xml
+should export the ZenPack again to update objects.xml.
+If you’re using

 version control on your ZenPack’s source directory this would be a good